marijnh/Eloquent-JavaScript/07_robot.md

 For a more pleasant perspective on the simulation, you can use the `runRobotAnimation` function that's available in this chapter's programming environment.
-This will run the simulation, but instead of outputting text, it shows you the robot moving around the village map.
+This runs the simulation, but instead of outputting text, it shows you the robot moving around the village map.

 ```{test: no}